True Warden of the East

 A Game of Thrones

-Robert became Lord of the Vale upon the death of his father, Lord Jon Arryn but not to his father's title of Warden of the East, as King Robert Baratheon grants it instead to Ser Jaime Lannister.
+Robert became Lord of the Vale upon the death of his father, Lord Jon Arryn but not to his father's title of Warden of the East, as King Robert I Baratheon grants it instead to Ser Jaime Lannister.
 Before his ascension, Lord Tywin Lannister offered to take him as his ward, something he had never offered to anyone else (Eddard Stark suspects Tywin made this offer in order to seize Robert Arryn as a hostage).
-Robert Baratheon planned on accepting the offer but Lysa Tully fled to the Vale of Arryn with her son to avoid this.
+Robert Baratheon planned on accepting the offer but Lady Lysa Arryn fled to the Vale of Arryn with her son to avoid this.

 His mother, Lady Lysa, rules the Vale as regent in his name, but makes no effort to school him in the governance of his realm.
 He presides over the trial of Tyrion Lannister for the attempted murder of Bran Stark.
 He is upset when Bronn defeats Ser Vardis Egen in Tyrion's trial by combat as he wanted to "make him fly" through the Moon Door.